-“Static electricity” Peter offered.
+“Static electricity,” Peter offered.
 “I’m sure that’s what it was.”

 Peter stuck his head out the window of his sixth-floor apartment.
 Street light beams jumped from lamp to lamp, illuminating the path from his apartment to the address Detective McCarthy gave him.

-Thanks to Ashley Jenkins for her feedback and edits.
+Thanks to Ashley Jenkins for her feedback.